Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/filesystem.md

 ### Return Values
 This function does not return anything.

+## `chroot(path: string)`
+Changes the root directory of the current and future child processes.
+ This function requires root.

+### Arguments
+1. `path`: The new root path to change to

+### Return Values
+This function does not return anything.

 ## `mount(type: string, src: string, dest: string, options: table?)`
 Mounts a filesystem of the specified type to a directory.
-This can only be run by root.

 ### Arguments
 1. `type`: The type of filesystem to mount